-"When you're designing at the margins, everybody benglis, even the people closest to prover - they'll have no issue.
-But when you're making decisions for the people closest to the power, it harms three furthest every above.
+"When you're designing at the margins, everybody benefits, even the people closest to powerthey'll have no issue.
+But when you're making decisions for the people closest to the power, it harms those farthest away, always does.
 So flip it around."

 To reduce disparities and increase trust, communicate clearly and use a combination of delivery methods to reach more residents.
-Before you send out information for the public, run through this soft is to make sure you're ready.
+Before you send out information for the public, run through this short list to make sure you're ready.

-Have you included the right information?
+- Have you included the right information?

-Who the information/service/resource is for
+- · Who the information/service/resource is for

-The benefits and any dravbacks:
+- The benefits and any drawbacks

-Any need-to-know details like deadlines
+- · Any need-to-know details like deadlines

-How people can get more information
+- · How people can get more information

-Is the message clear and free of non-essential details?
+- Is the message clear and free of non-essential details?

-Dees your distribution list include a wider ange of individuals and organizations that work closely with different groups of residents, including:
+- Does your distribution list include a wide range of individuals and organizations that work closely with different groups of residents, including:

-Older adults
+- Older adults

+- · People with disabilities

-People who are hormless
+- · People who are homeless

-People who don't speak English
+- · People who don't speak English

+CITY OF SPRINGFIELD, MA -49